Supriyakumaritiwari/PYTHON-Tutorials/README.md

 ## 📚 Chapters Included

-- Chapter 0 – What is Programming?
-- Chapter 1 – Modules, Comments & pip
 - Chapter 2 – Variables and Datatypes
 - Chapter 3 – Strings
 - Chapter 4 – Lists and Tuples